MSTY Dividend: Yield, Schedule, and What to Expect

 How does the MSTY dividend work?

-MSTY holds the companies in Synthetic covered-call strategy on MicroStrategy (MSTR); not index-tracking, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.03% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+MSTY holds what is in Synthetic covered-call strategy on MicroStrategy (MSTR); not index-tracking, collects the income those holdings generate, and distributes it to shareholders monthly, net of its 1.03% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 MSTY is an actively managed YieldMax ETF that generates income by writing call options on a synthetic long position in MicroStrategy (MSTR), collateralized by cash and US Treasurys, at a 1.03% expense ratio.
 It targets very high monthly distributions rather than growth.
 The key nuance versus simply owning MSTR: MSTY caps your upside when MSTR rallies, keeps most of the downside when MSTR falls, and its large payouts are not guaranteed and can erode the fund's net asset value.